DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Conclusion

 \section{Conclusion}

 In this paper, we present our pioneer study of using heterogeneous graph learning for detecting software vulnerabilities.
 In this work, we have chosen to use CPG as the heterogeneous graph and customized a dual-supervisor graph learning model.
 The extensive experiments on synthetic and real-world software projects show promising results.
 We are one of the first to explore the importance of conducting research in heterogeneous graph learning to detect software vulnerability for the software engineering community.
 Besides good results in different programming languages and real-world projects, software engineers can leverage the largely open-sourced new results from graph learning and NLP communities to further enhance this line of research to have better heterogeneous graph representation other than CPG, leverage more robust learning models for latent features in the underlying heterogeneous graph, and utilize more reliable and controllable supervisors in addition to the binary vulnerability oracle.
+In our future research, we plan to explore the feasibility of integrating original code tokens with the code graph structure during the learning process.
+We believe that this integration has the potential to address these outlier scenarios and enhance the overall performance of vulnerability detection.